ManuelLevi/enlightenment.ai/content/certifications/defense.md

 ### Portugal's Ministry of Defense has granted Enlightenment.AI exclusive licensing for military goods and technology commerce - authorization reserved for organizations meeting the highest standards of technical capability and national security clearance.

-Following comprehensive evaluation by Portugal's National Security Authority, Enlightenment.AI has been formally licensed to develop and deploy AI systems for defense applications.
+Following comprehensive evaluation, Enlightenment.AI has been formally licensed to develop and deploy AI systems for defense applications.
 This authorization places us among a select group of technology companies trusted with military-grade artificial intelligence development.

 "When national security depends on AI reliability, governments don't take chances.
 Defense contractors know that in mission-critical applications, AI systems must perform flawlessly - there is no margin for error.
 Our systems are built to operate offline, maintain functionality under attack, and continue operating even when components are compromised."
 — Manuel Levi, Founder, Enlightenment.AI